apa0/apa0/README.md

 When I’m not coding, you’ll find me experimenting with AWS or diving into data visualization to make complex information more accessible and actionable.

-##👀 Check out some of my fun personal projects:
+## Check out some of my fun personal projects 👀 :
 CollageGenerator – A project that uses the Spotify API to create personalized collages based on your music taste!

-##📫 How to reach me:
+## How to reach me 📫:
 The best place to connect with me is through LinkedIn.
 Feel free to send me a message if you’re interested in collaborating or discussing cool tech ideas!